schultek/stormberry/README.md

 Similar to the queries, for each action a custom `doAction()` method is generated for you to use later.

 Again you can choose from the default `Action`s or write a custom class.
-The available default actions are `SingleInsertAction`, `SingleUpdateAction` as well as their `Multi` variants.
+The available default actions are `SingleInsertAction`, `SingleUpdateAction` and `SingleDeleteAction` as well as their `Multi` variants.

 ## Indexes